AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 <InlineAlert variant="info" slots="text"/>

-For a guided tutorial, please refer to ["How to: Configure Sources with no definition"](https://the-guild.dev/graphql/mesh/docs/getting-started/sources-with-no-definition)
+For a guided tutorial, please refer to ["How to: Configure Sources with no definition"](https://the-guild.dev/graphql/mesh/docs/getting-started/sources-with-no-definition).

 This handler allows you to load any remote REST service, and describe its request/response.
 With this handler, you can easily customize and control the built GraphQL schema.

+For more information on creating JSON schemas, refer to this [JSON schema tutorial](https://json-schema.org/learn/getting-started-step-by-step.html).

 <InlineAlert variant="warning" slots="text"/>